|

 Spring Mountain, took over for Joe Cafaro as winemaker at Chappellet and

 then launched his little Etude project in 1982.
-He remains a famous
+He has since moved to

 predominantly Pinot Noir, have long been popular and somewhat of a benchmark